Alexander

 Of the three, Shemlan is by far my personal favourite - for all that Beirut has been ‘bigger’, Shemlan is more nuanced and complex, but is still beneath it all a thriller.
 I barely bothered with agents, just published it right after I’d published Beirut – An Explosive Thriller.

 I was advised by someone in conventional publishing who knows what they're talking about to 'get out of the Middle East', so I wrote a new thriller A Decent Bomber, set in Northern Ireland.
-It’s about an ex-IRA bomb maker who becomes a farmer, who’s yanked back out of retirement when a bunch of Somali crooks-cum-terrorists blackmail him into making bombs for them.
+It’s about an ex-IRA bomb maker who becomes a farmer but is then yanked back out of retirement when a bunch of Somali crooks-cum-terrorists blackmail him into making bombs for them.
 It was in part a reaction to being asked to take my shoes off at the airport in case there’s explosive in the heel, when the IRA’s last bomb on the British mainland weighed a metric tonne and blew the heart out of Manchester.
 I mean, have we gone mad?

 A bestselling author pal asked me where my next book was to be set.
 'Northern Ireland' I replied.
 He plunged his head into his hands and moaned, 'Dear boy, next to the Middle East, that's the worst place in the world to set a book if you want to sell it to British agents and publishers.
 They hate Northern Ireland!
 Too gritty, too foreign!
 Set one in Tuscany.
 They holiday there and feel they understand it.'